p-georgiadis/p-georgiadis/README.md

 <div style="background-color: #f8f9fa; padding: 30px; border-radius: 10px; margin-top: 20px; box-shadow: 0 4px 6px rgba(0,0,0,0.1);">
   <h2 style="color: #4a5568; border-bottom: 2px solid #4a5568; padding-bottom: 10px;">About Me</h2>
   <p style="color: #4a5568; line-height: 1.8; font-size: 1.1em;">
-    🎓 Pursuing an MS in Computer Science at the University of Colorado Boulder<br>
+    🎓 MS in Computer Science from University of Colorado Boulder - 4.0 GPA with focus on AI and Machine Learning<br>
     💻 Specializing in cloud engineering, DevOps, and network architecture for big data applications<br>
+    🧠 Implementing advanced machine learning algorithms and AI-driven solutions for enterprise environments<br>
     🔧 Expert in system configurations and troubleshooting across Windows and Linux platforms<br>
-    🚀 Passionate about algorithm design and machine learning<br>
-    🌟 Dedicated to pushing technological boundaries and driving innovation<br>
+    ☁️ CompTIA CloudNetX certified with expertise in hybrid cloud security architectures<br>
+    🌟 Recognized member of CompTIA's Network of Experts - driving innovation in certification standards<br>
+    🚀 Passionate about combining AI solutions with robust cloud infrastructure for scalable applications<br>
   </p>
 </div>